numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 The previous NEP 42 document proposes the creation of new DTypes which can be defined by users outside of NumPy itself.
-While implementing NEP 42 will users to create arrays with a custom dtype and stored values, this NEP outlines how NumPy will operate on these arrays in the future.
+While implementing NEP 42 will enable users to create arrays with a custom dtype and stored values, this NEP outlines how NumPy will operate on these arrays in the future.
 The main aspect is that functions operating on NumPy arrays are called